FlowForwarding/loom/tap_install/README.md

 This is the default port, so this value probably doesn't need to change.

-To set the ports for the flows, there is also a tapestry.config file.
-I've checked this file into the top directory for tap_install. tap_install expects to find this file in rel/tap_install (after you rebar generate).
+To set the ports for the flows, there is also a tapestry.config file.  tap_install expects to find this file in rel/tap_install (after you rebar generate).

 The sys.config specifies the name and location of the file: